thecookingsenpai/Spin/README.md

         print("[*] I am printing the result: " + messages_awaiting[message_id]);
     }
     ```
+As a living example, the send_message method uses check_response with a method that prints the result to the console, to ensure that the message has been properly received.

 On another hand, you can write your own methods to send and receive messages
 to and from the main process.